-Working with colleagues in management accounts and the central eRoster team, the Division Heads decide upon the resource requirements and set the establishment and budget for each team.
+Working with colleagues in management accounts and the central People Systems team, the Division Heads, working within their budget, decide upon the workforce requirements for each team.
 The utilisation of the resource is then planned to mirror the teams demand pattern by creating shift patterns and hands per shift plans.
 These are then used as a template for the creation of each roster, and these templates become the teams' resource demand pattern and as such should be adhered to.

-Any deviation from this template must be in accordance with the change control process (Appendix 3) so that patient safety is protected and there is sufficient control on costs.
+Any change to this template must be in accordance with the change control process (Appendix 3) so that patient safety is protected and there is sufficient control on costs.